Jidzo1/pride2025-app-legal/README.md

 ## 📄 Legal Documents

 ### [Privacy Policy](PRIVACY_POLICY.md)
-Our privacy policy explains how we collect, use, and protect your information when using the Toronto Pride 2025 Events app.
+Our privacy policy explains how we collect, use, and protect your information when using the Montreal Pride 2025 Events app.

 **Key Points:**
 - No personal data collection